 Creative Strategy and Planning – $1100/style

 This package provides fashion designers with all-encompassing, in-depth, creative strategy and planning services.
-Our team of in-house fashion industry professionals will help you develop a fashion merchandising plan and get you on track to successfully launch your fashion collection or overall brand.
+As such, our team of in-house fashion industry professionals will help you develop a fashion merchandising plan and get you on track to launch your fashion collection or overall brand successfully.

 It’s Time to Fulfill Your Fashion Merchandising Needs